suncoastlug/code-conduct/code-of-conduct.md

 ## 4. Unacceptable Behavior

 Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees.
-All YAPC::NA venues may be shared with members of the public; please be respectful to all patrons of these locations.
+All meeting venues may be shared with members of the public; please be respectful to all patrons of these locations.